DoniaAl-badawi23/Sales-Performance-Analysis-and-Interactive-Dashboard-Development-for-TATA-Company-Using-PowerBI/README.md

 - Assists in making location-based business decisions (e.g., marketing efforts, logistics).

 ### Business Requests for CMO:

+#### Main KPIs:

+1- Total Revenue

+- The total income generated from sales.

+2- Total Profit

+- The net earnings after deducting costs.

+3- Total Customers

+- The number of unique customers making purchases.

+4- Total Quantities

+- The total number of products sold.

+ #### Graph KPIs

+Revenue & Quantities by Top 10 Customers

+- Displays total revenue and total quantities for the top 10 customers.

+- The first customer contributes $280.21K in revenue and 197K in quantity.

+- The revenue per customer decreases as we move right, showing customer distribution.

+- Helps in identifying key customers driving business growth.

+Revenue & Quantities by Country

+- Shows sales performance across different countries.

+- Netherlands (285.4K) and EIRE (283.5K) are the top revenue-generating countries.

+- Germany, France, and Australia also contribute significantly.

+- Useful for market expansion and regional sales strategies.

 ## Dashboard Interaction:
   <a href="https://github.com/DoniaAl-badawi23/Sales-Performance-Dashboard/blob/main/SalesReport.pbix">View Dashboard</a>